Editing Product Fields Using Placeholders from Other Fields

 • Any text product metafield

-Fields that can be used as placeholders
+Fields that can be used as dynamic fields

 • Handle